Professionalism & Transparency

 Our Instagram account highlights our work in pictures and videos.

 On Pinterest, the College provides teachers with resources, ranging from inspiring book recommendations to practical classroom tips.

 On LinkedIn, the College provides updates on our work as well as professional development and career opportunities.

 Sign up to receive our public e-newsletter, The Standard, and learn more about:

 - how we support high standards in education

 - education legislation.

-College members can subscribe online to the electronic newsletter Your College and You to get the inside edge on College news.
-It provides early access to new developments in the activities of the College and the teaching profession.
+College members can subscribe to the e-newsletter Your College and You for College news.
+It provides early access to new developments in the College’s activities and the teaching profession.

 Discover the Data in Annual Reports

 Our previous annual reports are filled with information and can provide statistical information about Ontario’s certified teachers, and insight into the College’s history and evolution.